tajmone/ST4-Asciidoctor/Tests/README.md

 # Introduction

-Every test file is also a valid AsciiDoc source file, which can be converted via the [`convert2html.sh`][conv.sh] script with the following purposes:
+Every `*.ascidoc` test file is also a valid AsciiDoc source file, which can be converted via the [`convert2html.sh`][conv.sh] script with the following purposes:

 1. Verify with Asciidoctor that the test file is a valid AsciiDoc source, and capture any formatting errors and edge cases (i.e. formatting not working as expected).
 2. Simplify tracking the syntax tests by reading them as documents that explain the nature of the tests, providing examples and and references links.